Blog

 Chiropractic vs Physiotherapy: What is the Difference?

-adjusting persons backChiropractic and physiotherapy align in many ways, but there are some key differences separating the two forms of healthcare.
+Chiropractic and physiotherapy align in many ways, but there are some key differences separating the two forms of healthcare.
 Understanding these distinctions is key to deciding which practitioner is right for you and your family.
 Both chiros and physios can work wonders for ongoing pain, injuries and physical condition- but which one is best suited for your condition?
 Read on as we explore these two forms of allied health therapy.

+This blog is a beginner’s guide to chiropractic and physiotherapy, outlining the fundamental approaches, treatments, and benefits.
 To find out if chiropractic care might be a good option for your health, reach out to Northside Chiropractic today.

 Physio vs Chiro: The Basics